chiralpenguin/MatsuQueue/README.md

 # MatsuQueue (待つQueue)
 This is a fork of [MatsuQueueBungee](https://github.com/EmotionalLove/MatsuQueueBungee) by [EmotionalLove](https://github.com/EmotionalLove).
-The plugin has been updated for Bungeecord 1.15 and specifically adapted for use by [Purity Vanilla](https://www.purity-vanilla.xyz/).
+The plugin has been updated and ported to Velocity 1.16  and specifically adapted for use by [Purity Vanilla](https://www.purityvanilla.com/).

+If you want to use the plugin on Bungeecord, there is an outdated version available [here](https://github.com/nitricspace/MatsuQueue/releases/tag/bungee-1.7).
+Please note that this version is no longer supported and if you want the latest fixes and features, you should consider switching to Velocity.
+It's very simple as long as you don't rely on too many proxy plugins, and most of the main ones have been ported already!
+Read more [here](https://velocitypowered.com/wiki/users/what-does-velocity-do-for-me/).

 ## About
 Running a single-world survival server with a large player count can be resource intensive.
 Instead of just reducing the max player limit and letting your players play the "reconnect lottery", why not create a queue to wait in?
 This plugin allows that and is simple to set up.
 If the server's full, they'll be  sent to the queue server automatically and will be sent to the destination server once there is a space available.